 Joined the amfAR board in December 1996.
 Expertise in management of process

 for drug testing and approval.
-Was instrumental in establishing the Paul Corser AIDS Research
+Was instrumental in establishing the Paul Corser AIDS

-Opportunity Fund, pledging two dollars for every dollar, up to $100,000, contributed by amfAR donors.
-Opportunity Fund supports projects that fall outside amfAR’s targeted
+amfAR donors.
+The Opportunity Fund supports projects that fall outside amfAR’s targeted

 research initiatives or regular grant cycles.

 Dr. McNeill is founder and former chief executive officer of Kern

 clinical drug development services to research-based pharmaceutical

 manufacturers.
 At KMI, she pioneered work to provide access to

 investigational drugs for serious, life-threatening illnesses, such as

-Earlier, Dr. McNeill practiced clinical pharmacy at Thomas Jefferson University
+Earlier, Dr. McNeill practiced clinical pharmacy at Thomas Jefferson

-launched her career in the pharmaceutical
+Center in Buffalo, NY.
+She launched her career in the pharmaceutical

-positions at Hoffmann-La Roche and Ciba Geigy (now Novartis).
+positions at Hoffmann-La Roche and Ciba-Geigy (now Novartis).
 Currently, Dr. McNeill

 serves on the Therapeutic and Research Working Group in the Office of AIDS Research

 at the National Institutes of Health.